minglhappy/gitskills/README.md

 # gitskills
-create branch is quick in github.
+create branch is quick in github.& simple